 A three- storey, Grade A-listed Georgian terrace in Edinburgh New Town.
-On the ground floor of this modern home is a hall, lobby, living room, master bedroom suite and cloakroom, while on the first floor there’s a lounge, dining room, kitchen, utility room and cloakroom.
+On the ground floor of this modern home (opens in new tab) is a hall, lobby, living room (opens in new tab), master bedroom (opens in new tab) suite and cloakroom, while on the first floor there’s a lounge, dining room, kitchen, utility room and cloakroom (opens in new tab).
 On the top floor are three guest bedrooms, one with an en suite and walk-in wardrobe, and a bathroom.

 Soaring ceilings, vast windows and a sweeping staircase are just a few of the grandiose features of this three-storey Grade A-listed building smack bang in the centre of Edinburgh.